 \subsection{Outline of the paper}

-Section \ref{s:LDP} is dedicated to the Large deviation principle.
-First, we define what we mean by the large deviation principle (LDP), then we establish, under the set of assumptions \ref{A-1}, LDP for self-interacting diffusion in Theorem \ref{th:LDP_gen}.
-Next, some useful (for exit-time problem) results related to LDP are presented.
+Section \ref{s:LDP} is dedicated to the Large Deviation Principle.
+First, we define what we mean by the Large Deviation Principle (LDP).
+Then, under the set of assumptions~\ref{A-1}, we establish the LDP for self-interacting diffusion in Theorem \ref{th:LDP_gen}.
+Next, we present some results related to the LDP that are useful for the exit-time problem.

 Section \ref{s:Exit-time} deals with the exit-time problem.
-First, we present the set of assumptions \ref{A-2} that contains assumptions on domain $G$, its boundary and stability properties.
-We discuss the role that each of these assumptions play in later proof and present some examples of confinement and interaction potentials along with possible domains $G$ that one can choose.
-Then, we present the main result of the paper that is Theorem \ref{th:main_th}.
-This result is followed by Section \ref{s:aux_results} where we present auxiliary lemmas that are later used in Section \ref{s:main_proof} to prove the main Theorem \ref{th:main_th}.
-These lemmas are later proved in Section \ref{s:aux_proofs}.
+More precisely, we prove the main result, which is Theorem \ref{th:main_th}.
+To do so, we present in Section \ref{s:aux_results} auxiliary lemmas that are later used in Section \ref{s:main_proof} to prove the main Theorem \ref{th:main_th}.
+These lemmas are then proved in Section \ref{s:aux_proofs}.